nikilpatel94/Torch-NN-Objects/README.md

 The repository contains following helper function objects:

-    1. Torch_Trainer
+    1. Torch_Trainer.py
-    This helper functions can be used for training the Neural Networks.
+    This python script can be used for training the Neural Networks.
 It accepts a fixed numbers of parameters to support the end to end training with basic visualization.
+    2. helper_functions.py
+    This python script contains several helper functions that helps in common Pytorch tensor related tasks such as simple batch making, basic visulizations etc